Asian shares up, dollar wallows as Fed soothes inflation fears

 “The proof is in the pudding so to speak over the coming months, how much of the CPI increase is structural and how much of it is transitory.
 And the jury is I would say still out on that, but the Fed is sticking to its guns and markets seem to be by and large still comfortable with that.”

-Australian shares (.AXJO) were 0.27% higher and Seoul's Kospi (.KS11) tacked on 0.16%.
-Chinese blue-chips (.CSI300) were up 0.13% after posting their biggest daily gain in nearly 11 months on Tuesday on easing inflation fears and a strong yuan.
+Australian shares were 0.27% higher and Seoul’s Kospi tacked on 0.16%.
+Chinese blue-chips were up 0.13% after posting their biggest daily gain in nearly 11 months on Tuesday on easing inflation fears and a strong yuan.

 On Wednesday, China’s central bank set the yuan’s daily midpoint fixing at its strongest level since June 2018 after the currency tested a key level against the dollar a day earlier, prompting state banks to step into curb the rally.